pfrison/PolytimeIMA4/README.md

 Hello again !

-Now that you successfully earned the "knowledge is power" achievement, it's time to show me how smart you are !
+Now that you successfully earned the "knowledge is power" achievement, it's time to show me how clever you are !
 As you may know (because you watched the source code previously), it's actually impossible to earn the "WHAT'S THE... !!?" achievement in the app.
 However, they is a way to trick the app, so that it will show that you earn the achievement.

 I must warn you that this achievement can only "earn" with a rooted device (as far as I now).